-Task Steps Additional Details Copy an existing ACL 1.
-Click Add > Copy Existing.
-All ACLs included in the other from another policy Select the Firewall policies whose ACL you want to copy.
-Firewall policies are copied.
-If necessary, you can edit the copied ACLs after they are 3.
-Click OK. added to the list.
-NOTE: An identifier (GUID) from the policy being copied is appended to each ACL rule name to distinguish it from the original.
-Each ACL rule must have a unique name.
-Import an ACL from a 1.
+All ACLs included in the other Firewall policies are copied.
+If necessary, you can edit the copied ACLs after they are added to the list.

+Task Steps Additional Details Import an ACL from a 1.
 Click Add > Import.
 All ACLs included in the export policy export file 2.
-Click ato display the Select File dialog box. file are imported.
-If necessary, you can edit the imported ACLs Click Browse, select the export file, then click OK. after they are added to the list.
+Click at to display the Select File dial log box. file are imported.
+If necessary, you can edit the imported ACLs Click Browse, select the export file, t OK. hen click after they are added to the list.
 4. Click OK to add the ACLs to the list.
 For information about exporting ACLs, see Export an ACL.
 Enable or disable an 1.
-Locate the ACL in the list When you add an ACL it is ACL In the Enabled column, select the check box to enable the ACL. enabled by default.
-You can disable an ACL to save it in the policy but no longer apply it.
-Deselect the check box to disable the ACL.
+Locate the ACL in the list When you add an ACL it is ACL In the Enabled column, select the ch to enable the ACL. eck box enabled by default.
+You can disable an ACL to save it in the policy but no longer apply it. or policy but no longer apply it.
+Deselect the check box to disable the e ACL.
 Edit an ACL 1.
 Click the ACL name.
 2. Modify the fields as desired.
 3. Click OK.
-Rename an ACL Select the check box next to the ACL name, then click Edit > Rename.
-2. Modify the name as desired.
+Rename an ACL Select the check box next to the ACL then click Edit > Rename. name, 2.
+Modify the name as desired.
 3. Click OK.
 Export an ACL 1.
 Select the check box next to the ACL name.
-You can select multiple ACLs to export.
+You can select multiple ACLs to expo ort.
 2. Click Edit > Export.
 3. Save the file.
 The default name given to the file is sharedComponents.xml.
-You can change the name if desired.
-Do not change the .xml extension.
-Delete an ACL Select the check box next to the ACL name, then click Delete.
-2. Click OK to confirm deletion of the ACL.
+You can c the name if desired.
+Do not change the extension. • Delete an ACL Select the check box next to the ACL then click Delete. name, 2.
+Click OK to confirm deletion of the AC CL.